 The tools and techniques we have developed and discoveries we have made have broad applicability to many challenging infectious diseases with significant global health impacts.
 Researchers within our program study a variety of diseases, with new findings in one often translating to exciting new avenues of research in another.

 Fred Hutch directs major worldwide, multicenter clinical studies aiming to develop vaccines against HIV and other global infectious diseases.
 We also house the central operations and laboratory functions of a prestigious nationwide network for cancer immunotherapy clinical trials.
 Researchers from IVD play leadership roles in these initiatives.

-Fred Hutch established the Hutchinson Centre Research Institute - South Africa, a nonprofit, South African entity that includes the Cape Town HIV Vaccine Trials Network (HVTN) Immunology Laboratory, a state-of-the-art laboratory and training facility.
-The laboratory supports clinical trials conducted by the HVTN.
+In 2013, Fred Hutch established the Hutchinson Centre Research Institute – South Africa, a nonprofit, South African entity that includes the Cape Town HIV Vaccine Trials Network (HVTN) Immunology Laboratory.
+A state-of-the-art laboratory and training facility, the Cape Town lab supports clinical trials conducted by the HVTN.

 IVD faculty member Dr. James Kublin serves as medical director of The Seattle Malaria Clinical Trials (Seattle MCTC).
 A translational research center established by Fred Hutch and the Center for Infectious Disease Research (CIDR), Seattle MCTC tests experimental malaria vaccines and drugs in human clinical trials.

 The mission of HIV/AIDS Network Coordination (HANC) is to support the science and operations of six critical HIV/AIDS clinical trials networks funded by the National Institutes of Health.
 IVD faculty member Dr. Jeffrey Schouten directs HANC, providing leadership and institutional logistical support for cross-network coordination since 2004.